SmogDr/edar_coursebook/docs/02-rprog1.md

 ```
 There are six vehicles in `mtcars_data` with MPG above 25.

-## Ch-2 Homework
+## Chapter 2 Homework

+During the next few class periods and for homework, you will complete ten
-You will complete five lessons in [`swirl`](https://swirlstats.com/), an
+lessons in [`swirl`](https://swirlstats.com/), an R package for learning R
-R package for learning R **in** R, written by Roger Peng, Brooke Anderson, and
+**in** R, written by Roger Peng, Brooke Anderson, and Sean Kross.
+Each lesson
-Sean Kross.
-Each lesson might take 10-15 minutes.
+might take 10-15 minutes.

 In a text file, record the lesson names and a very brief description of what
 you learned from each.
-Save this file under the `/homework` folder of your
+Save this file in your private GitHub repository.
+Don't
-GitHub repository, and email us the link.
+forget to mention/assign @wendtke and @SmogDr.

 Follow the steps [here](https://swirlstats.com/students.html) to install, load,
 and start `swirl`.
 When you are prompted to install a course, you can load "R